 "Everyone who is called by My name, And whom I have created for My glory, Whom I have formed, even whom I have made," (Isaiah 43:7).

 What if our lives are difficult and things go wrong?
 Are our failures and hardships for the glory of God, too?
 Yes, they are.
-We often thank God and praise His name when things go well, but we often turn our backs on Him and complain when things are difficult.
-Sometimes our appreciation and trust in God becomes conditioned on how well things are going for us.
+We often thank God and praise his name when things go well, but we often turn our backs on him and complain when things are difficult.
+Sometimes our appreciation and trust in God become conditioned on how well things are going for us.
 Ultimately, this is self-centered immaturity.
-Even though things can go wrong in our lives, the ultimate reason we are here is to glorify God--even through the difficulties.
-We do this by praising Him and trusting Him through difficult times.
+Even though things can go wrong in our lives, the ultimate reason we are here is to glorify God -- even through the difficulties.
+We do this by praising him and trusting him through difficult times.

 I want to determine my own purpose

-There are those will not like this.
+There are those who will not like this.
 There are those who will deny that God has made us.
 For them, they want to determine their own purpose.
 They must decide for themselves what is meaningful to them.
 They want their independence.
 They want to proclaim what is good and bad in their own hearts and determine their purpose based on their desires.
 But the problem is that this becomes self-serving.
-When we do what we think is right in our own eyes, we often make mistakes--especially when we deny God.
+When we do what we think is right in our own eyes, we often make mistakes -- especially when we deny God.
 When a child says "I want, I want, I want," he is showing his immaturity and self-centeredness.
 Adults become other-centered as is demonstrated by the sacrifices involved in parenthood and marriage.
 As we grow older, we realize the value in considering the interests of others.
 "Do not merely look out for your own personal interests, but also for the interests of others," (Phil.
 2:4).
 In this, we learn that purpose is best defined not by selfish desires but by the ability to love and consider others more important.
 This carries over to receiving a purpose from God.
 If we are selfish and want to determine our own purpose, then how is that truly loving?
-After all, if love is other-centered then shouldn't we love God, center our lives on Him, and humble ourselves before Him in His wisdom and trust what He desires for us?
+After all, if love is other-centered then shouldn't we love God, center our lives on him, and humble ourselves before him in his wisdom and trust what he desires for us?
 Think about it.
-He knows infinitely more than we do; and by trusting Him, we can discover the ultimate purpose of our lives.
+He knows infinitely more than we do, and by trusting him we can discover the ultimate purpose of our lives.
 It makes sense.

 For the Christian